Quasa

 Localize, Don’t Translate!

-The translation is simply converting content from one language to another.
-On the other hand, localization is adjusting the content to target audiences' culture.
-Having your content just translated can seem like the easiest solution, but it can harm your business.
-You can spend lots of money on translation that your target audience won't like.
+There is a huge difference between the two.
+Translation simply converts content from one language to another.
+Localization, on the other hand, adjusts the content to the target audience’s culture.
+Having your content merely translated may seem like the easiest solution, but it can harm your business.
+You could spend a lot of money on translation that your target audience won’t appreciate.

-Emphasizing that you need localization, not just translation will eliminate any confusion.
+Emphasizing that you need localization, not just translation, will eliminate any confusion.

 Work with Native Speakers

-They can give you some insight into what works best for that target audience, how to approach content promotion and many helpful tips on content strategy.
+How to Implement a Successful International Content Marketing Strategy for your BrandThey can give you insight into what works best for that target audience, how to approach content promotion, and many helpful tips on content strategy.

 Identify Topics of Interest